 Gains and losses on sales of oil and gas properties are treated as adjustments of capitalized costs unless such adjustment would significantly alter the relationship between capitalized costs and proved oil and gas reserves attributed to a cost center.
 For instance, a significant alteration would not ordinarily be expected to occur for sales involving less than 25% of the reserve quantities of a given cost center.
-Although expected to occur infrequently, a significant alteration of the relationship between capitalized costs and proved reserves also could occur for sales of less than 25% of the reserve quantities if there were substantial economic differences between properties sold and those retained.
-Significant alteration.
-When it is determine whether an adjustment to capitalized costs would result in a significant alteration.
+Although expected to occur infrequently, a significant alteration of the relationship between capitalized costs and proved reserves also could occur for sales of less than 25 % of the reserve quantities if there were substantial economic differences between properties sold and those retained.
+Significant judgment is required to determine whether an adjustment to capitalized costs would result in a significant alteration.
 When it is determined that a gain or loss should be recognized on such a sale, total capitalized costs within the cost center are allocated between reserves sold and reserves retained.
 The allocation of capitalized costs should be made on the same basis used to compute amortization, unless there are substantial economic differences between properties sold and those retained, in which case capitalized costs should be allocated on the basis of the relative fair values of the properties.
-Such a sale occurred during the year ended December 31, 2022, when the Company sold a property for which there were no reserves included in the proved oil and gas reserves for approximately \$1,531,000.
-At the recognition of the sale, the net unamortized full cost pool was approximately \$319,000.
+Such sales occurred during the years ended December 31, 2023, and December 31, 2022, the Company sold a property for which there were no reserves included in the proved oil and gas reserves for approximately \$104,000 and \$1,531,000 respectively.
+At the recognition of the sales, the net unamortized full cost pool was approximately \$545,000 and \$319,000 respectively.
 Therefore, an adjustment to the capitalized costs would result in a significant alteration between the properties sold and those retained.
 As a result, the Company recognized a gain on this sale.